YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Usually the patient sends photos, medical information, and goals first.
 The clinic then reviews candidacy, estimates a graft range, explains the surgical plan, and confirms whether the requested date is realistic.
 Only after that should travel arrangements feel settled.

-Many clinics ask for a deposit.
-At Diamond Hair Clinic, we do not require a deposit or pre-payment to reserve an operation.
-We confirm the medical plan first, then use the flight-ticket details to finalize the booking, hotel, and transfer organization.
+Many clinics ask for a deposit before the medical discussion is complete.
+I do not ask for a deposit or prepayment just to reserve an operation.
+The medical plan is confirmed first.
+Only then do the flight ticket details help us finalize the booking, hotel, and transfer organization.

-The practical distinction is important.
 A booking date is not a promise that every requested graft will be used.
-If the in-person examination shows that the donor area is weaker, the plan must be able to become smaller, slower, or no surgery.
+If the in person examination shows a weaker donor area, the plan must be able to become smaller, slower, or no surgery.

 An online consultation is useful for international patients, but it must not become a sales shortcut.
 Photos can show a lot, but they cannot replace medical judgment.